MicrosoftDocs/nav-content/dynamics-nav-app/purchasing-manage-purchasing.md

 ---
-title: Overview of Tasks to Manage Purchasing | Microsoft Docs
+title: Overview of Tasks to Manage Purchasing
 description: Outlines tasks to manage your purchasing or procurement processes, including how purchase invoices and purchase orders work.
 services: project-madeira
 documentationcenter: ''